Pancreatic cancer: Signs and symptoms

 Since pancreatic cancer usually does not cause recognizable symptoms in its early stages, the disease is typically not diagnosed until it has spread beyond the pancreas itself.
 This is one of the main reasons for the generally poor survival rates.
 Exceptions to this are the functioning PanNETs, where over-production of various active hormones can give rise to symptoms (which depend on the type of hormone).

-Bearing in mind that the disease is rarely diagnosed before the age of 40, common symptoms of pancreatic adenocarcinoma occurring before diagnosis include:
+Common presenting symptoms of pancreatic adenocarcinoma include: